01 of 04

 Working the Padded Satin Stitch

-Padded satin stitch can be used to fill smaller areas that are raised, giving added depth and dimension to the design area and is sometimes referred to as raised satin stitch.
-Small seed stitches (shown), running stitch, stem stitch or other embroidery stitches under the satin stitch are used as the padding.
+Use padded satin stitch, sometimes referred to as raised satin stitch, to fill smaller raised areas.
+The padding gives added depth and dimension to the design area.
+Small seed stitches (shown), running stitch, stem stitch or other embroidery stitches under the satin stitch create the padding.

-Next, work the satin stitch over the padding stitches: bring the needle up through the fabric... at your starting point.
-Then, insert the needle again across from your original entry point, on the opposite side of the shape your are filling, as if you are working the basic satin stitch.
+Next, work the satin stitch over the padding stitches: bring the needle up through the fabric at your starting... point.
+Then, insert the needle again across from your original entry point, on the opposite side of the shape you are filling, as if you are working the basic satin stitch.

 Repeat the process to make additional stitches.

-(TIP: Instead of stitches, the shapes can be padded with fusible interfacing, fusible fleece or felt cut to shape and tacked in place.)Continue to 4 of 4 below.
+(TIP: Instead of stitches, try padding the stitches with fusible interfacing, fusible fleece or felt cut to shape and tacked in place.)Continue to 4 of 4 below.

 04 of 04